-Fox Valley Sinfonias 2015, 2016, 2017 and 2018 have contributed more than $100,000 to help support the Fox Valley Symphony Orchestra and its Youth Orchestra program.
+Fox Valley Sinfonias 2015, 2016, 2017, 2018, 2019 and 2020 have contributed more than $150,000 to help support the Fox Valley Symphony Orchestra and its Youth Orchestra programs.
 We thank the musicians, sponsors, committee members and audience members who have made this a success!

 Fox Valley Sinfonia 2018

 March 10, 2018 at 7:30 pm | Perry Hall, UW – Fox Valley